Mosaal/cozy-photos/ESOF/4th-Report/4th Report.md

 # 4th Report

 ## Discuss Software Testability and Reviews
 The Software Verification and Validation step is of extreme importace in software engineering.
-From providing multiple case tests and ensuring the safety and coherence of our system we are able to provide a favorable and safe experencie.
+From providing multiple case tests and ensuring the safety and coherence of our system we are able to provide a favorable and safe experience.
 Sometimes even saving human lives!

-In this part of the Assignment we will discuss a bit about Softwares Validation and Verification.
+In this part of the Assignment we will discuss a bit about Software Validation and Verification.

 It is true that the system we are studying is really complex and big.
-Solving a problem or a bug may need requiere unplanned funds to proceed.
+Solving a problem or a bug may require unplanned funds to proceed.
 So how do we control the existence of problems/bugs?
 How do we optimize review time?

 The problems in Verification are not about the lack of methods.
-There are many ways to proceed a project Verification.
+There are many ways to proceed with a project Verification.
 Most times depends on the reviewer.
 The reviewer must always try to find the methods he is most familiarized with.
 Altough in some cases it is a team that will perform the verification, in this situation the team must discuss which methods must be used.
 Both cases depend on the context of the project or in some cases it depends on the internal functioning of the team.
 Or even both!

-A way to review code is for example through checklists.
+A way to review code is, for example, through checklists.
 A checklist helps make the review more effective and efficient, by focusing the attention on the most frequent and important problems.
-In the contex of this project it might help in individual reviewing.
+In the context of this project it might help in individual reviewing.

 Another way to review code is using peer to peer review or even intercalated peer to peer between a team.
 This methods consist in exchanging code or/and reviews between programmers.
 This helps checking errors more quickly.
 Of course that for this there must be good and efficient communication.
 And for that each coder must guarantee that his work is easily reviewable.
 Improving efficiency naturally.
-This methods not only optimize time but it also help to control and to observe the overhall state of the project, leading to a more reasonable and organized system.
+This methods not only optimize time but it also help to control and to observe the overall state of the project, leading to a more reasonable and organized system.

 We have no information regarding any code review technic used by the cozy team.
 But we are sure there were some technics used given the complexity of the system developed.

 Now that we have talked about verification it is time to discuss validation!
 So, how do we know if the system is valid?
-Does the final product fulfills all the expected requierments?
+Does the final product fulfill all the expected requirements?
 How do we ensure the quality of the final project?

 Validation of a product is mainly done through test cases.
 In some cases very specific test cases.
 In fact the validation can be done in different phases: